 III.
 Access Control and Accessibility Electronic Hardware Applications:

-The following recommendations make for beneficial standardization and help keep down
+The following recommendations make for beneficial standardization and help reduce

-unnecessary electrical and hardware co.
+unnecessary electrical and hardware conflicts.

 Exterior Doors

-Have UKPD choose two remotely located exterior doors to receive mechanical key cylinder access.
+Have UKPD choose two remotely-located exterior doors to receive mechanical key cylinder access.
 Also, doors with direct MEP access shall have mechanical key cylinder access as well as card access.
 No other exterior doors will be accessible by key cylinders.

 Decide which exterior entrances are to be ADA Entrances.
 These openings will include: